DyssolTEC/Dyssol-open/DocumentationSphinx/002_theory/multiDim.rst

 Application example
 """""""""""""""""""

-As an example, the calculation of the particle size distribution in outlet stream from a :ref:`label-crusher` is shown below.
+As an example, the calculation of the particle size distribution in outlet stream is shown below.

 The input stream information - particle size and form factor distribution - is listed in the table below.
 The form factor and size values are reprensented by indices from 1 to 5 and 1 to 6, respectively.